Geta/AutoMapper/README.md

 }
 ```

-When you want to create one object from other and a destination object's class has a parameter-less constructor, your mapper should implement `Mapper<TFrom, TTo>` and you should inject `ICreateFrom<TFrom, TTo>`.
+When you want to create one object from another, and a destination object's class has a parameter-less constructor, your mapper should implement `Mapper<TFrom, TTo>` and you should inject `ICreateFrom<TFrom, TTo>`.

 ```csharp
 public class MyController